 It is no secret that social media has forever changed the ways that businesses and the public interact.
 Though businesses have realized the marketing and networking potential of social media, many overlook another potential benefit of these fast-paced platforms.
-When it comes to conducting market research, social networking offers a mix of affordability, easy access and transparency that make it ideal for businesses of any size or budget.
+Social media market research offers a mix of affordability, easy access and transparency that make it ideal for businesses of any size or budget.

 Much like traditional polling and marketing, specific platforms will work best for particular users.
 Though each platform will include a wide variety of demographics, suggestions include: